 This article is published prior to the FAA, NTSB, DOT, and FBI investigations having been completed.
 Every effort will be made to update this article to the latest information once those agencies have completed their investigations.

-- The airlines industries need for less training for pilots, because time is money.
+- The airline industry's lack of sufficient training for pilots, because time is money.

 The Variations of the 737 Airliner